 You will also be asked about your current eye and general health and any previous issues you may have had.

 Once the surgeon has obtained all the relevant information he can then recommend a suitable treatment plan.
-When you are happy to proceed, you can be booked in for treatment at a convenient time at one of our clinics in London, Cardiff or Newton Abbot.
+When you are happy to proceed, you can be booked in for treatment at our clinic in London.